shackle-rs/shackle/docs/src/microzinc.md

 ### TODO: Remaining questions

-- How many bits will we need to steal for efficient value storage?
+- How many bits will we need to steal for efficient value storage?).
-- Named identifiers seems rather overkill.
-For a single assignment form it seems that we could instead use some "nameless" representation.
-  (e.g., relative position of the assignment, to the current expression).
 - What annotation operations should be allowed in MicroZinc?
 - The operational semantics for array access definition only works for 1-dimensional arrays.
 How can we generalise them for multiple dimensions?
 - Add list of built-in functions